Emmotes/ic_spoilers/docs/havilar.md

     "id": 2497,
     "flavour_text": "",
     "description": {
         "desc": "Havilar gains Mot as her first Imp companion.
 Havilar's Imps attack random enemies with Fire of Asmodeus every 4.3 seconds.
-Mot increases the effect of Leadership Summit by $amount___2% for each Tiefling Champion in the formation, stacking multiplicatively."
+Mot increases the effect of Leadership Summit by $amount___2% for each Tiefling or Dragonborn Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {